Ryan Reynolds Debuts Official "Deadpool" Suit

 What move did a comics company or creator make this calendar year that made you glad you didn’t have to work with them?
 Wonky management edicts, prima donna creators and tales of publisher woes are what we’re looking for here.

 This is exactly what it says – which creator, creative team or publisher really knocked it out of the park this year?

-Let us have your picks in the comments thread below, along with your thinking on each one – we’ll read out a range of the responses on our big end-of-year show.
+Let us have your picks in the comments thread below, before midnight (your local time) on 3 January.
+Only ONE NOMINATION per category, please – any that say “oh, I just couldn’t decide, so here are two, or three, or five suggestions” will be disregarded in relation to that category.
+Please also let us have a bit of info on your thinking on each one – we’ll read out a range of the responses on our big end-of-year show.
 Happy nominating!